-If you think you might have some of the symptoms of bone cancer, you should go to your GP.
-They'll be able to talk to you about your symptoms, and can arrange for you to have tests to find out more.
+If you think you might have some of the symptoms of bone cancer, you should see your GP.

 The hospital you're referred to will depend on the results of the tests.
 You may go straight to a doctor or hospital specialising in bone cancer, or you might see doctors with more general experience first.

-You'll be seen by a hospital doctor, who will examine you and arrange for some of the following tests:
+The hospital doctor will examine you and arrange for some of the following tests: